sinclairtarget/git-who/README.md

 `git-who` has three subcommands.
 Each subcommand gives you a different view of authorship in your Git repository.

-### The Table Subcommand
+### The `table` Subcommand
 The `table` subcommand is the default subcommand.
 Because it is the default, you can invoke it explicitly as `git who table` or implicitly just as `git who`.

-The `table` subcommand prints a table showing all of the authors who have contributed to the repository sorted by number of commits:
+The `table` subcommand prints a table summarizing the contributions of every author who has made commits in the repository.

 ```
 $ git who